Speko Docs

 VoiceConversation.create(options)

-Connects to LiveKit, publishes the microphone track, sends any overrides over the data channel, fires onConnect, and resolves.
-Throws a SpekoClientError on connection or microphone failure.
+Your backend calls POST /v1/sessions, optionally with an agentId, and forwards only transportToken and transportUrl to the browser.
+VoiceConversation.create() connects to the media transport, publishes the microphone track, sends any overrides over the data channel, fires onConnect, and resolves.
+It throws a SpekoClientError on connection, network, or microphone failure.

 ConversationOptions